-Seeds, they are the beginning and the end.
+Seeds are the beginning and the end.
 Protecting plant varieties and maintaining diversity is a constant challenge.
 A challenge that Nikolai Vavilov took seriously.

 His story ends with his sad imprisonment under Stalin’s rule in Russia.
 When Hitler’s army invaded Leningrad, his fellow scientists gathered green tubers from the experimental fields and hid in the laboratory.
 While saving the valuable seed collection, some scientists preferred starvation instead of eating the bundles of rice, corn, and other precious seeds on their tables.

-Vavilov died in prison, the gulag, in 1943.
+Vavilov died in prison, the Gulag, in 1943.

 The principles of sustainability combined science with the ethics of preserving species diversity.
 A true hero of the saving seed movement.
-Today Nikolai Vavilov is recognised as the father of the modern seed bank.
+Today Nikolai Vavilov is recognized as the father of the modern seed bank.

 Data shows that globally, 1.5 billion farmers are involved in on-farm conservation and breeding, selecting varieties and improving crops on a day-to-day basis.

 If you are interested in becoming a legend Seed Saver, you can find some great information out there.
 The Seed Savers is a network working to conserve, in culture, seeds of traditional varieties of plants for food and other uses.

 In the following articles, we’ll look at what seeds are best to start saving.
 Read more about how you could be the solution to saving the planet here.

 From Corgis to Corn: A Brief Look at the Long History of GMO Technology – Gabriel Rangel, Harvard University .